 Traveling to Elafonisi Beach: Things to Consider

 Traveling from Heraklion to Elafonisi can be expensive while renting a car can be quite a good idea.
-Renting your car is very convenient for those who want to visit places that are hard to reach.
+Renting your car is very convenient to visit places in the south or that are difficult to reach.

 Bus travel is really easy on the north coast of the island while getting to popular places in the south, including Elafonisi, can be more difficult.

 If you’re ready to travel by bus, travel light, plan your schedule, and always allow extra time for unforeseen situations, like extra traffic.

 If you visit Elafonisi Beach, you will certainly enjoy both the views on the road and this amazing pink sand beach.